-From there, the days got routine: Exit the parking lot in the morning, turn left then up the 73 to the 9N towards Elizabeth Town, where I would get supplies if needed, then down the 9 to rejoin the 73 where a right turn would take me into Keene Valley.
-Once there, I’d hit the library for a bit of relaxing and a quick preview of the day’s work then back up to the trailhead and call it a day.
-This constant moving from location to location, in concert with the sun, along prominent waterways like the Ausable and Bouquet Rivers as well as many lesser creeks and streams, allowed me to add the desired water to my shots.
+From there, the days got pretty routine: Exit the parking lot in the morning, turn left and up the 73 to the 9N towards Elizabeth Town, where I would get supplies if needed, then down the 9 to rejoin the 73 where a right turn would take me into Keene Valley.
+Once there, I’d hit the library to download and preview the day’s work then back up to the trailhead and call it a day.
+This constant moving and shooting from location to location, in concert with the sun, along prominent waterways like the Ausable and Bouquet Rivers as well as many lesser creeks and streams, allowed me to add the desired water to my shots.
 It was an incredibly productive itinerary made even more so by the desire to bury my escalating van and cash concerns.
-I had a simple strategy: Focus totally on the pictures and when the worries boiled up, I would beat them down with the camera.
+I had a simple strategy using the oddly effective upside to denial: Focus totally on the pictures and when the worries boiled up, I’d beat them back with booze and the camera.

-Sometime in September, I was hanging out in the library talking to a lifelong resident about my plans for the winter months when he said, ‘Son, this ain’t California’ and proceeded to explain the harsh realities of an Adirondack winter.
-That fact immediately put me on edge and when I left the library, I knew I could no longer ignore my deteriorating situation.
-That night at camp I came down hard on myself and rolled into Keene Valley the next morning unrested and emotionally damp.
-I grabbed some coffee and the local penny paper and headed back to camp.
-Picking through, I came across a classified ad looking for help at the ADK Lodge outside of Lake Placid.
-The pay was minimal but it was the perks that really got my attention: room and board included.
-I shot out of the van and ran to the only spot I could get cell service and called; yes they were still looking for help and yes, room and board was available if you weren’t a local.
-I drove up, met with the lodge manager and got the job.
+Sometime in September, I was hanging out in the library talking to a lifelong resident about my upcoming plans when he said, ‘Son, this ain’t California’ and proceeded to explain to me the harsh realities of an Adirondack winter.
+That fact immediately put me on edge and when I left the library that day, I knew I could no longer ignore my deteriorating situation.
+That night I came down hard on myself and rolled into Keene Valley the next morning unrested and emotionally damp.
+I grabbed some coffee and the local penny rag and headed back my spot.
+Picking through the paper, I came across a classified ad looking for help at the ADK Lodge outside of Lake Placid.
+The pay was minimal but it was the perks that really got my attention: Room and board included.
+I shot out of the van and ran to the only place I could get cell service and called; yes they were still looking for help and yes, room and board was included.
+That morning I drove up, met with the lodge manager and got the job.
 I couldn’t believe it.
 I went from grim to great in a matter of hours – An incredible stroke of luck.
-I moved my gear into a staff tent behind the lodge and got on with work and winter.
+I moved my gear into an old staff tent behind the lodge and got on with work and winter.

 It was quite a change from the solitude of the van to the peak-season busyness of the lodge.
-Historic, beautiful, and built on the shore of Heart Lake, it’s a beloved and popular Adirondack destination and has been so since the late 1800s.
+Historic, beautiful, and built on the serene shores of Heart Lake, it’s a beloved and popular Adirondack destination and has been so since the late 1800s.
 I’d been isolated, focused, and without any kind of job or schedule so my new surroundings and duties felt a bit like a slap to the head.
-I mean, in a fairly short time, I went from business owner to real estate agent to busboy, dishwasher, and toilet cleaner.
-I went from a large beachside home to a cramped, unreliable minivan to an old, musty canvas tent that probably housed General Grant in the Civil war and while he battled the South, I fought with various forest rodents who daily chewed up and shit on everything I owned so yeah; my confidence took a bit of a hit.
-At the end of the day, everything hinged on the pictures and without them, I was nothing but a drifter, a bum and this got me fired up and motivated.
+I mean, in a fairly short time, I went from successful to unsuccessful business owner to unsuccessful real estate agent to busboy, dishwasher, and moderately talented toilet bowl cleaner.
+I went from a large beachside home to a cramped, unreliable minivan to an old, musty canvas tent that probably housed General Grant in the Civil war and while he battled the South, I fought with various forest rodents who daily chewed up and shit on everything I owned so yeah – My confidence took a bit of a hit.
+But at the end of the day, everything hinged on the pictures and without them, I was nothing but a drifter, a bum and this got me fired up and motivated.
 This also got me drinking and smoking and anything else I could get my hands on but that’s another story.
-Regardless, all of it could be redeemed, all could be made whole and right only by the pictures and after finishing my lodge duties, I headed out to find them.
+Regardless, all of it could be redeemed, all could be made whole and right only by the pictures and everyday, after finishing my duties at the lodge, I’d grab my camera and head out to find them.